Claude de Baissac

 Fate: Survived

-Claude Marc Boucherville de Baissac was born in Curepipe, Mauritius in 1907.
-His parents were British aristocratic landowners, who sent him to be educated at the Lycée Henri-IV in Paris.
+Claude Marc Boucherville de Baissac was born in Curepipe, Mauritius on 28 February 1907.
+His parents were British aristocratic landowners, who sent him to be educated at the Lycée Henri‐IV in Paris.
 He worked for a mica mining company in Madagascar but later returned to France, where he went into advertising.
-After the German invasion he fled Paris for the south, walking across the Pyrenees, and spent seven months locked up in Spanish jails before he eventually reached the UK.
+After the German invasion in May 1940 he fled Paris for the south, crossed the Pyrenees into Spain, and spent seven months in prison before he eventually reached the UK.

-In March 1942 he was interviewed by SOE and accepted for training, joining the same group of students as Harry Peulevé, Francis Suttill and Roger Landes.
-Like all recruits, he was also given a false name ('Clement Bastable') to maintain his anonymity.
-De Baissac was soon recognised as one of F Section's most difficult characters, and the instructors quickly noticed his volatile nature and particularly his stubborn single-mindedness, but he did well in the preliminary parts of the course and was recommended for the role of circuit organiser.
-In July 1942 he and Peulevé parachuted near Nîmes to begin the SCIENTIST circuit in the Bordeaux area, but they were dropped too low and both suffered injuries.
-Peuleve was unable to walk, so de Baissac limped away alone to make contact with a resistance group in Cannes.
+In March 1942 he was interviewed by SOE's French Section and accepted for training, joining the same group of students as Harry Peulevé, Francis Suttill and Roger Landes.
+Like all recruits, he was also given a false name ("Clement Bastable") to maintain his anonymity.
+De Baissac was soon recognised as one of F Section's most difficult characters, and the instructors quickly noticed his volatile nature and particularly his stubborn single‐mindedness, but he did well in the preliminary parts of the course and was recommended for the role of circuit organiser.
+He'd thought the security training at the Beaulieu estate in Hampshire had been "rather childish" but he was about to realise how dangerous living behind enemy lines could be.
+In July 1942 he and Peulevé parachuted near Nîmes to begin SOE's new SCIENTIST circuit in the Bordeaux area, but they were dropped too low and both suffered injuries.
+Peulevé was unable to walk, and de Baissac has sprained an ankle.
+With no‐one to help them, all de Baissac could do was to limp away and carry on alone.

-After recovering from his sprained ankle, he journeyed to Bordeaux in September, and began creating small resistance cells which successfully sabotaged naval and other key targets in the area.
-His sister, Lise de Baissac, who had also been recruited by F Section, had arrived in France at the same time to establish herself at Poitiers, acting as a liaison officer between SCIENTIST and circuits in Paris.
-De Baissac was able to send extensive intelligence back to Baker Street, and gave a detailed report when he returned to London in March 1943.
+He found shelter with a resistance group in Cannes and recovered from his injury before journeying to Bordeaux in September, where he began creating small resistance groups.
+His sister, Lise de Baissac (codenamed Odile), who had also been recruited by F Section, had arrived in France at the same time to establish herself at Poitiers, acting as a liaison officer between SCIENTIST and other circuits in Paris.
+He complained of a lack of arms and supplies for sabotage work, but de Baissac was able to send extensive intelligence back to SOE in Baker Street, and gave a detailed report when he flew back to London in March 1943.

 For his actions, de Baissac was awarded the Distinguished Service Order and Bar, the Croix de Guerre and was made a Chevalier of the Légion d'Honneur.
 After leaving SOE he worked in Germany with the Allied Control Commission in Wuppertal, then became a director for a mining company in West Africa.
-He remarried in 1964, and later retired to Aix-en-Provence, where he died in 1974.
+In 1964 he remarried to a Cameroonian, Colette Avril, and later moved to Aix‐en‐Provence, where he directed security for Banque Société Marseillaise de Crédit.
+He died in 1974.